timokoz/krxclient-docs/features/goresbot/blatant.md

 ---

 # Blatant ![Ultimate](https://img.shields.io/badge/Ultimate-%23f76d6d?style=flat-square)
 The **Blatant** Gores bot in KRX Client is expertly designed to help you tackle Gores maps of all kinds, from easy to extreme.
+*Note: When using avoid bots, please use a higher `cl_prediction_margin` refer to [settings](settings.md) and choose pred margin based on ping*

 ---